KsaweryKapela/ML_API/README.md

 be explained by the limited sample size and lack of time and computational resources to expand the parameter grid and try different architectures.
 Heuristic model isn't accurate at all.

+# Api file

-The API file is a Flask API created with three endpoints.
+The API file is a Flask app created with three endpoints.
 All endpoints take a JSON file with a one or more set of features as input and return values predicted by specific model.
 One of the endpoints serves two models, which the user can choose from by providing a different variable in the URL.
 The requests made to all API endpoints can be seen in the using_API file.